Co-Founder & Managing Member

 Attorney admitted to practice in Washington

 Nikki is a co-founder of Seamark Law Group.
 Her civil-litigation practice focuses on municipal law, police liability, and tort defense.
 She helps effectively and efficiently resolve high-stakes disputes through litigation, mediation, and trial.
 Nikki graduated from the University of Washington School of Law with high honors.
 During law school, she served as a managing editor for the Washington Law Review and was selected by the faculty as a teaching assistant for first-year legal writing classes.
 Nikki worked at a mid-sized firm in Seattle before co-founding Seamark.
-She currently serves on the Young Professionals Board for Treehouse, a nonprofit organization dedicated to improving the lives of youth in foster care across the state.
+She previously served on the Young Professionals Board for Treehouse, a nonprofit organization dedicated to improving the lives of youth in foster care across the state.
 Super Lawyers Magazine has put Nikki on its “Rising Stars” list annually since 2016.

 Lisa has more than two decades of experience as paralegal and a private investigator.
 She’s a charter member of the Washington Association of Legal Investigators and has worked in law firms, a public-interest organization, and the law department of a global corporation.
 Lisa earned a bachelor’s degree from the University of Iowa and a master’s degree from the University of Washington.
 In her spare time, she enjoys rooting for her favorite collegiate and high-school lacrosse teams.